-In 2018 the Tasmanian Government committed funding for a comprehensive Community Services Industry Plan to ensure the industry continues to grow and remains strong and sustainable into the future.
+In 2018, the State Government committed funding for a comprehensive Community Services Industry Plan to ensure the industry continues to grow and remains strong and sustainable into the future.
 This Budget Priorities Statement presents a funding request and rationale that would enable implementation of the Industry Plan’s priority actions.

 In the midst of unprecedented bushfires and international climate talks in Madrid, the Councils of Social Service are calling for urgent government action on climate change to support those hardest hit by its impacts — people on low incomes or experiencing disadvantage.

 The Councils of Social Service across the country have joined together to urge the Morrison Government to reinstate funding to the National Family Violence Prevention and Legal Services Forum (NFVPLS) the national peak body for Aboriginal and Torres Strait Islander victims and survivors of domestic violence.